 And there is the Church Organ World in the United Kingdom, well worth a visit.

-Caution, caution, folks: This is not the actual pipe organ calendar.
-The organ calendar which is "valid" this year, is what you find right below the first headline.
-This is one of the pipe organ calendars in the previous years.
+Caution, caution: This is not the actual pipe organ calendar.
+The organ calendar which is "valid" this year, is what you find right below the first headline on this page.
+This one here is one of the pipe organ calendars in the previous years.
 The first pipe organ calendar was released in the year 2017.
-So, if you love this following one, however, with the calendar of this or the oncoming year, please order it in the shop.
+So, if you love this now following one, however, with the calendar of this or the oncoming year, please order it in the shop.

-The pipe organ calendar of soon long gone year in the most perfect size: on this website for you.
-To discover the title page plus the 12 monthly pages from January to December.
-One more hint regarding the quickest shortcut to the matching shop page.
-Just click here.
+An organ calendar from a time that will soon be long gone: on this website for you.
+To explore the front page and the 12 monthly sheets from January to December.
+And once again the hint for the fastest shortcut to the shop, matching this page: Just click here.

-The pipe organ calendar in a previous year.
-Enjoy the January page. " 01 " stands for January and the calendar part on the right side is part of the overall artwork.
+The pipe organ calendar in one of the previous years.
+Enjoy the January page.
+"01" stands for January and the calendar part on the right side is part of the overall artwork.
 Click here.

 The pipe organ calendar page in June.